tomfanara/AgenticDaprDemo/README.md

 In agentic AI architectures an orchestrator is needed utilizing a saga or orchestrator design pattern. (verus choreography however both should be considered)
 The orchestrator is the central manager of the agentic chat and coordinates chat completion messaging between microagents.
 A microagent follows the microservices pattern of a ganular application that centers around a specific domain model.

-More can be elaborated on best practices design for microagents but its recommended that a vertical slice architecture as used in microservices will suffice for now.
+More can be elaborated on best practices design for microagents but its recommended that a vertical slice architecture as used in microservices will suffice.
 A microagent can be a feature of a microservice as to not over granularize as a separate service.

 ### Agentic Design Patterns
 The following diagrams depict the overall architectural elements and information flow.
 The first is a series of diagrams depicting the 4 main agentic patterns by Andrew Ng.
 The demo will be implementing all 4 to a limited extent.
 ![Alt text](agentic-design-patterns.png "agentic design patterns image for demo")
-- Reflection Pattern:
+- Reflection Pattern
-- Tool Use Pattern:
+- Tool Use Pattern
-- Planning Pattern:
+- Planning Pattern
-- Multi-Agent Pattern:
+- Multi-Agent Pattern

 ### Agentic Architecture with MicroAgents
 The following diagram illustrates the scope of the demo and overall architecture.
-It is not a production worthy system as gateways, authorization, encryption and core business domains are omitted for purposes of clarity.
+It is not a production worthy system as gateways, authorization, encryption and core business domains are omitted for purpose of clarity.

 ![Alt text](agentic-architecture.png "agentic architecture image for demo")